Thesis and dissertation proofreading

 • Placement of tables and figures

-6. Checks academic style (light touch)
+6. Check academic style (light touch)

 • Avoiding contractions (e.g., can’t → cannot)